ccclayton/DataWar/README.md

 ## Oculus
 Must use Oculus-Rest Server which is included

-Go to **oculus-rest-master/bin** to find the binary for your OS or simply run the included Xcode Project or Visual Studio Solution File
+Go to **oculus-rest-master/bin** to find the binary for your OS or simply run the included Xcode Project or Visual Studio Solution File.

 If using OSX, you may need to install libmicrohttpd like this:

     brew install libmicrohttpd